Skip to the main content.

 What Cetane Value Does in Diesel Engines

-Last month, the Bell Performance Blog talked about octane value and what it really does in gas-powered engines.
-Today we turn our attention to diesel fuel and its measure of ignition quality, cetane.
+Octane and cetane are often talked about in similar terms, as equivalent properties for gasoline and diesel fuel, respectively.
+In the past, the Bell Performance Blog talked about octane value and what it does in gas-powered engines.
+Today we turn our attention to diesel fuel and its measure of ignition quality, cetane rating.

 Recall that diesel engines are called compression ignition engines because they don't have a spark plug; they rely on compressing the fuel and increasing its temperature through compression until the fuel ignites on its own.
 Because diesels rely on compression ignition (no spark), the fuel must be able to auto-ignite well --and generally, the quicker the better.

-A higher cetane number in the fuel means some of the same kind of benefits people normally associate with high octane gasoline.
-A shorter ignition delay time and, generally speaking, more complete combustion of the fuel charge in the combustion chamber (which means less black smoke emissions during start-up and operation).
-The higher the cetane number, the more easily the fuel can be ignited.
-This, of course, translates into a smoother running, better performing engine with more power and fewer harmful emissions.
+A higher cetane number in the fuel gives some of the same benefits people normally associate with high-octane gasoline, even though they accomplish this by opposite methods.
+High cetane value normally results in a shorter ignition delay time and, generally speaking, more complete combustion of the fuel charge in the combustion chamber (which means less black smoke emissions during start-up and operation).
+The higher the cetane number, the more easily the fuel can be ignited (hence, a shorter ignition delay).
+All this translates into a smoother-running, better-performing engine with more power and fewer harmful emissions.

-Beyond this fact, just as there is no benefit to using gasoline with an octane rating higher than recommended for a specific engine by its manufacturer, using diesel fuel with a higher cetane rating than is required for a particular diesel engine design yields no bonuses.
-Cetane number requirements depend mainly on engine design, size, speed of operation and load variations--and to a slightly lesser extent, atmospheric conditions.
+Just as there is no benefit to using gasoline with an octane rating higher than recommended for a specific engine by its manufacturer, using diesel fuel with a higher cetane rating than is required for a particular diesel engine design yields no bonuses.
+Cetane number requirements depend mainly on engine design, size, speed of operation, and load variations--and to a slightly lesser extent, atmospheric conditions.

 Cetane Numbers of Various Diesel Fuels